k4ng/k-speech/README.md

 Attribute | Description | Default Value
 --------- | ----------- | -------------
-text | for set text | This is a simple component text to speech lang | for set language | english volume | for set volume | 1 rate | for set rate | 1
+text | for set text, limit 200-300 character. | This is a simple component text to speech lang | for set language | english volume | for set volume | 1 rate | for set rate | 1